-Accreditation & Certification
+Radiography Accreditation & Certification

-The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and is operated in compliance with their standards for accredited radiography programs.
+Wake Tech's Radiology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and is operated in compliance with their standards for accredited radiography programs.

-Certification as a radiologic technologist requires that a graduate pass an examination sponsored by the American Registry of Radiologic Technologists (ARRT).
-All candidates for certification must comply with the Rules of Ethics contained in the ARRT Standards of Ethics.
-The Rules of Ethics are standards of acceptable professional conduct for all registered technologists and candidates, intended to promote the protection, safety, and comfort of patients.
+Certification as a radiologic technologist requires that a graduate pass an examination sponsored by ARRT.
+All candidates for certification must comply with the rules of ethics contained in the ARRT Standards of Ethics.
+The rules are standards of acceptable professional conduct for all registered technologists and candidates, intended to promote the protection, safety and comfort of patients.

-- the sentence is suspended or stayed; or
+- the sentence is suspended or stayed

-- there is a pre-trial diversion.
+- there is a pre-trial diversion

-If you intend to pursue professional licenses outside the State of North Carolina once you have completed your academic program at Wake Technical Community College, please refer to the Professional Licensure Section on the college's distance education authorization page for additional information.
+Wake Tech academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to North Carolina or national certifications.
+If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure section of the college's distance education authorization page for additional information.